TERMS & CONDITIONS

 - CHARGES AND PAYMENT

-5.1 The Charges for the Services shall be calculated in accordance with the Supplier’s fee rates, as set out in the Order and (unless expressly stated to the contrary in the Order) the Supplier shall be entitled to charge the Customer for any expenses reasonably incurred by the individuals whom the Supplier engages in connection with the Services including travelling expenses, hotel costs, subsistence and any associated expenses, and for the cost of services provided by third parties and required by the Supplier For The performance of the Services, and for the cost of any materials.
+5.1 The Charges for the Services shall be calculated under the Supplier’s fee rates, as set out in the Order and (unless expressly stated to the contrary in the Order) the Supplier shall be entitled to charge the Customer for any expenses reasonably incurred by the individuals whom the Supplier engages in connection with the Services including travelling expenses, hotel costs, subsistence and any associated expenses, and for the cost of services provided by third parties and required by the Supplier For The performance of the Services, and for the cost of any materials.

 5.3 No deduction of any fee will be made in respect of any Participants who fail to attend any of the Services for any reason whatsoever or who are asked to leave the Service on the grounds of bad behaviour.